suhuf/RE_Writeups/VR/RE VR Software.md

 Now getting to the repackaging process.

-In essence, all you have to do to the extracted files from your respective .APK is merely re-zip them via either WinRAR or 7zip, with just two exceptions.
+In essence, all you have to do to the extracted files from your respective APK is merely re-zip them via either WinRAR or 7zip, with just two exceptions.

-The first of the exceptions is the Meta-inf file if you can see one in your extracted .APK directory.
+The first of the exceptions is the Meta-inf file if you can see one in your extracted APK directory.
 This will need to be **deleted** before signing as when we sign the APK a new Meta-inf folder is created.

 Second exception, the resources.arsc file.
 Due to a requirement on Android R (version 11, API level 30) this file excpliciitly **must not** be compressed when we are remaking our APK.
 If this file is compressed the installation will fail and we will get this error: